-- Explore team building opportunities to improve morale. - Develop a departmental training program to prepare the team for future challenges and professional opportunities (Human Resources as partner) - o Develop new Dispatch and Road Supervisors by providing ongoing professional development opportunities
+- Explore team building opportunities to improve morale. - Develop a departmental training program to prepare the team for future challenges and professional opportunities (Human Resources as partner)

-- Develop a skills course to enhance Coach Operator driving skills. - o Start a mentorship program to help new hires transition to the road. - Explore possibility of e-learning system for - Continue weekly operational meetings with Supervisors and departmental managers.
+- Develop new Dispatch and Road Supervisors by providing ongoing professional development opportunities - Develop a skills course to enhance Coach Operator driving skills. - Start a mentorship program to help new hires transition to the road. - Continue weekly operational meetings with Supervisors and departmental managers.